eyeson-team/api/content/_index.md

-A good place to start is the [Getting Started Guide](getting-started/) that will lead you through the basic concept and help you start your first video conference in a few simple steps.
+A good place to start is the [Getting Started Guide](getting-started/) that will lead you through the basic concept and help you start your first video call in a few simple steps.

 Further control over broadcastings, recordings, presentations, screencapturing, chats, layouts, image overlays, and others are documented in details in corresponding sections in the [API References](api-reference/)